Tulsidai/CSE3203-Project/README.md

 java -cp build odkbuilder.Main
 ```

-There are also `build.sh` and `build.bat` that do the above in one step.

 ## Usage

 1. Drag a control from the palette onto the canvas.
-   - Drop on a **Group** or **Repeat** to nest inside it.
+Drop it on a group or
-   - Drop on a question to place the new control below it.
+   repeat to nest it inside; drop it on a question to place it below.
-2. Click any node to edit it in the Properties panel.
+2. Click any node to edit it in the properties panel.
 3. For select questions, type a list name, press **Use this list**, then add
    choices.
-Other questions can reuse the same list from the dropdown.
+Any other question can pick the same list from the dropdown.
-4. Validation errors appear at the bottom as you work.
-Click one to jump to
+4. Errors appear at the bottom as you work.
+Click one to jump to the question
-   the question that caused it.
+   that caused it.
 5. Export as `.xlsx` or `.xml`.

-## Features
+## What it does

-- Nine control types: text, integer, decimal, date, note, select one, select
+Nine control types: text, integer, decimal, date, note, select one, select
-  multiple, group, repeat
-- Nested groups and repeats to any depth
+multiple, group, repeat.
+Groups and repeats nest to any depth.

-- Full property editing: name, label, hint, required, default, constraint,
+Every property is editable: name, label, hint, required, default, constraint,
-  constraint message, relevance, appearance
+constraint message, relevance, appearance.

-- Shared choice lists — define `yes_no` once, use it in any number of
+Choice lists are shared.
+Define `yes_no` once and use it in as many questions
-  questions
+as you like - it still appears on the choices sheet only once.

-- Live validation: unique names, name syntax, missing labels, empty or
+Validation runs continuously: unique names, name syntax, missing labels, empty
-  missing choice lists, malformed constraint expressions
+or missing choice lists, malformed constraints.
-- Export to XLSForm (survey, choices and settings sheets)
-- Export to ODK XML

-## Not implemented
+## What it does not do

-- **XLSForm import.** Reading an existing spreadsheet back into the editor.
+- **XLSForm import.** Reading a spreadsheet back into the editor.
 - **Undo.**
-- The constraint checker looks for unbalanced brackets, unpaired quotes and a
+- The constraint checker catches unbalanced brackets, unpaired quotes and a
   few common mistakes.
-It is not a full XPath parser.
+It is not an XPath parser.
 - The XML exporter writes repeats as plain groups and lists choices inline
-  rather than as shared itemsets.
+  instead of as shared itemsets.

 ## Structure

-The app follows MVVM.
+MVVM.
 Nothing below `view` imports Swing.

 ```
 src/odkbuilder/
   Main.java          entry point
   SelfTest.java      builds and exports a form with no GUI

-  model/             the form itself — a tree of nodes, plus choice lists validation/        one class per authoring rule export/            XLSForm and ODK XML writers viewmodel/         presentation logic, sits between model and view view/              Swing window, palette, canvas, inspector, error list
+  model/             the form itself, a tree of nodes plus choice lists validation/        one class per authoring rule export/            XLSForm and ODK XML writers viewmodel/         presentation logic between model and view view/              window, palette, canvas, inspector, error list
 ```

-Three patterns carry the design:
+Three patterns hold it together:

-- **Composite** — `FormNode` is the base type, questions are leaves, groups
+- **Composite** - `FormNode` is the base type, questions are leaves, groups
   and repeats are composites.
-A form is a tree, so the model is one too.
+The form is a tree, so the model is one too.
-- **Strategy** — validation rules and exporters both sit behind an interface
+- **Strategy** - validation rules and exporters each sit behind an interface
-  with a context object choosing between them.
-Adding a rule or an export
+  with a context object picking between them.
+A new rule or format is one
-  format means writing one class.
+  new class.
-- **Observer** — model notifies viewmodel, viewmodel notifies view.
-The model
+- **Observer** - model tells viewmodel, viewmodel tells view.
+The model has
-  has never heard of the window.
+  never heard of the window.

-Run `java -cp build odkbuilder.SelfTest` to build a form, validate it, and
+`java -cp build odkbuilder.SelfTest` builds a form, validates it and exports
-export both formats from the command line without opening a window.
+both formats from the command line, without opening a window.

 ## Background

-Built as a coursework project for CSE 3203 (Object-Oriented Software
+Coursework for CSE 3203 (Object-Oriented Software Analysis, Design and
-Analysis, Design and Development) at the University of Guyana.
+Development) at the University of Guyana.